epu-ntua/qualichain-jobcrawler/README.md

 ### Short Description

-This is a Scrapy Crawler that is used to extract relevant information from Job posting websitesz
+This is a Scrapy Crawler that is used to extract relevant information from Job posting websites

 ### Run Scrapy crawler